hpc-dr/day1hpc.github.io/content/english/batch.md

 <div class="col-2">{{< image src="/images/batch/compute.png" class="img-float-center" >}}</div>
 <div class="col">

 Your AWS Batch jobs run on [Amazon EC2](https://aws.amazon.com/ec2/).
 With over 500 (and growing) [instance types](https://aws.amazon.com/ec2/instance-explorer/) available, you can tailor your Bathc compute environments  to specific workloads.
 You leverage the latest x86 CPUs from Intel and AMD, [AWS Graviton](https://aws.amazon.com/ec2/graviton/) (our Arm-based processors), and accelerators like [Trainium](https://aws.amazon.com/machine-learning/trainium/) or powerful NVIDIA GPUs.
-If a new instance type meets your needs, adding it to your production infastructure is as simple as changing a configuration setting.
+If a new instance type meets your needs, adding it to your production infrastructure is as simple as changing a configuration setting.

 </div>
 </div>